dstokes/README/README.md

 ## My Beliefs
 **Making mistakes is the best way to learn.** I often choose the most difficult path, as it presents the most opportunities for me to fail.
 People reach their true potential by being challenged in a supportive environment and learning lessons from their mistakes.

 **Trust is crucial, and it has to be earned.** People work best together when they trust one another.
-I work hard to gain the trust of my team by seeking to understand, following through on commitments, and doing what’s right.
+I work hard to gain the trust of my team by seeking to understand, following through on commitments, and trying to do what’s right.

 **There is always room for improvement.**  Every person I have ever worked with has taught me something.
 No matter how comfortable I am with a particular subject, there is always something I can do to grow and improve.